Property Review: Park Hyatt New York City

 Redeeming Free Night Awards from the Hyatt credit card sign up bonus – The Chase Hyatt credit card is a fantastic product and one that I hold just for the benefits.
 Upon opening the card, you will receive 40,000 points after spending $2,000 in the first 3 months of card membership.
 After the first year, you will receive an annual free night at any category 1-4 property in the Hyatt portfolio.

 The card also earns 3 points for every $1 spent on purchases at Hyatt properties & 2 points for every $1 spent at restaurants, airline ticket purchases, and car rental agencies.
 Another great benefit is automatic World of Hyatt Discoverist Status which entitles you to preferred rooms upon arrival, check-in/out benefits, premium Wi-Fi and a host of other perks.
-Get more information about this card and other travel rewards cards here.

 This was my first experience with the Park Hyatt brand, however, it certainly will not be my last.
 I was blown away by every aspect of our stay.
 The service was top notch in every way.
 Whether it was the maids we encountered, the concierges or the doormen, every single employee greeted us with a smile and a friendly “hello.”
 I now see why the Park Hyatt New York has become Hyatt’s flagship property.
 No expense was spared for this property and it shows.
-Get more information about this card and other travel rewards cards here.

 Lead Photo credit to the Park Hyatt NYC